 Anyways, senior year ended and I tried to rekindle what I had with Priscilla once again, but it wasn’t the same.
 I went to college and she moved to Las Vegas.
 We fell out of contact and the next thing I knew she had a baby girl.

 Unfortunately, one month before I graduated from college, Priscilla passed away.
-She was only 22 years old and her daughter now had to grow up without her mother.
+She was only 22 years old and her daughter would now grow up without her mother.
 It was the worst tragedy of anyone I knew personally.
 I still don’t know what actually happened though.
 Was it drugs?
 Was it an accident?
 Was it something else?
 I can speculate all I want, but that won’t bring her back.

 If you had asked me in recent years what I regret from my life, I could rattle off a list.
 I wish I had started working out earlier.
 I wish I had started my blog sooner.
 I wish I had bought Apple stock.
 The list goes on.